wri/comms-dev-documentation/vendor-requirements/new-web-properties.md

     -   Designated content manager: new properties need to include a designated content manager within the WRI program or center.

     -   Open source (MIT license) for all custom code.
 The codebase may be available as public repositories, do not include credentials within the codebase.
     -   Privacy Policy: sites are required to create and maintain a privacy policy for user.
-The policy on wri.org can be used for reference: https://www.wri.org/about/privacy-policy
+The policy on wri.org can be used for reference: https://www.wri.org/about/privacy-policy and Institutional sites can direct to that page when applicable.

 -   Technical Requirements

-    -   (if Drupal) Drupal 9/10 with Drupal front-end
+    -   Latest version of the CMS (Drupal or WordPress).
+At launch core and modules/plugins should be up-to-date.

     -   All traffic over SSL